mrbooshehri/my_devops-journey/docker/README.md

 delete this storage and any data on it.

 ### Persistent storage
-The recommaneded way to persist data in containers is using volumes.
+The recommended way to persist data in containers is using volumes.
 You create a volume, then you create a container, and mount the volume into it.
 If you delete the container the volume and its data still exist and available.